 - Can I add other flavors?
 Sure, some readers have added 3 tablespoons of ground flax seed or a bit of honey to the dough with good success.
 I would add the honey to the buttermilk before adding to the flour.

 - What if I don't have buttermilk?
 You can quickly and easily make buttermilk from whole milk or 2% milk.
-Add 1 Tbsp of fresh squeezed lemon juice or distilled white vinegar to 1 cup of milk.
+Add 1 tablespoon of fresh squeezed lemon juice or distilled white vinegar to 1 cup of milk.
 Let this sit at room temperature for 5-10 minutes to curdle.
-This recipe calls for 1 and ¼ cup buttermilk so use 1 Tbsp plus 1 tsp in 1 and ¼ cups of milk.
+This recipe calls for 1 and ¼ cup buttermilk so use 1 tablespoon plus 1 teaspoon in 1 and ¼ cups of milk.

 Hello!
 Enjoyed reading about the history of soda bread ... and of course now I'm imaging eating a big hunk of it with some of that beautiful Guinness stew!